-Level-specific and total (e + ion) recombination cross sections may be computed employing the unified method subsuming both radiative and di-electronic recombination in ab initio manner within the R-matrix CC formulation [36], using the code STGRC ([6], and references therein).
+Level-specific and total (e + ion) recombination cross sections may be computed employing the unified method subsuming both radiative and di-electronic recombination in ab initio manner within the R-matrix CC formulation [41], using the code STGRC ([7], and references therein).

 3.6.
-Convergence and Completeness
+Convergence and completeness

-In prior works such as NP16 [24, 25, 37], CC calculations employing target configurations and levels up to $n \leq 4$ are shown to "converge" to practically acceptable accuracy in photoionization cross sections, as demonstrated in RMOP2 and RMOP4.
+In prior works such as NP16 [22, 25, 26], CC calculations employing target configurations and levels up to $n \leq 4$ are shown to 'converge' to practically acceptable accuracy in photoionization cross sections, as demonstrated in RMOP2 and RMOP4.
 Owing to the large number target levels considered the problem of pseudoresonances, sometimes encountered in more limited target expansions, is not encountered.
-That is because the correspondingly large number of closed channels in Eq.
-(7) accounts for the otherwise missing flux that might appear as pseudoresonances from bound channel correlation functions $\Phi_i$ in Eq.
-(7).
+That is because the correspondingly large number of closed channels in equation (7) accounts for the otherwise missing flux that might appear as pseudoresonances from bound channel correlation functions Φ_i in equation (7).
 However, since higher levels n > 4 are not included, completeness may not have been achieved with respect to all of the bound-bound and bound-free transitions and resulting opacity for a given ion.
 But R-matrix calculations become computationally intensive with increasing energy as successive thresholds of the target ion are exceeded and more channels open up.
 At the same time computations need to be done at all energies with a sufficiently fine energy mesh to resolve autoionization resonance structures.
 However, above the highest target level all channels are open and there are no more resonances.
 Although the number of open channels may be large, the cross sections are featureless and slowly varying with energy.
 Moreover, for high $n\ell(SLJ)$ levels resonance structure are weak and may be neglected.
-In such cases a "top-up" procedure using DW methods may be employed to test if convergence has been achieved to ensure completeness of atomic data for opacities.
-One such "topup" procedure is described in paper RMOP4.
-Generally, we find that the "top-up" contribution to opacities is small and does not exceed $\sim 5\%$ for any given ion.
+In such cases a 'top-up' procedure using DW methods may be employed to test if convergence has been achieved to ensure completeness of atomic data for opacities.
+One such 'top-up' procedure is described in paper RMOP4.
+Generally, we find that the 'top-up' contribution to opacities is small and does not exceed $\sim 5\%$ for any given ion.